neverfap-deluxe/nfd-api/content/content_articles/EDIT--COM--C--is-porn-fundamentally-wrong.md

   slug: "is-porn-fundamentally-wrong"

   tldr1: "I don't believe there is anything fundamentally wrong with porn."
-  tldr2: "It's not a healthy attitude towards recovery, nor does it help us recover."
+  tldr2: "Understanding that porn is wrong is not a healthy attitude towards recovery, nor does it help us recover."

   pageId: "0E5529A6-4BB2-4F90-A19C-C40842044BB2"
 ---